 In 2017, the National Treasury published their policy and implementation framework called the Standard for Infrastructure Procurement and Delivery Management (SIPDM).
 This document included detailed mechanisms for the institutional implementation of framework agreements which could be shared between organs of state.
 There was guidance on how to implement these provided in the accompanying Civilution Magazine that was published to support the SIPDM.

-The procurement arrangements for delivering two new universities: July 2012 to December 2014
+CASE STUDYThe procurement arrangements for delivering two new universities: July 2012 to December 2014 (Click here to view the Paper in PDF)